 Here’s what all you can do in Darjeeling in the misty weather of monsoon:

-1. Drive down Hill Cart Road
+1. Hill Cart Road Drive

 While driving along the Hill Cart Road, you will come across some seasonal springs and waterfalls, like the Paglajhora Falls, which can be sighted only during the monsoons.
 Monsoon is the best time to enjoy the splendors of nature in full bloom.
 Nestled in the foothills of Himalayas and covered in greens, Darjeeling becomes all the more scenic and beautiful.
 One moment you’ll find the town covered in white mist and the next moment it clears away to give breathtaking views of the lush environs.

-2. Stroll about on the Mall Road
+2. The Mall Road

 When else would you find the moist, and clean roads of Darjeeling worthy enough to walk freely on?
 Monsoons see a lesser number of guests and one can enjoy peaceful strolls along the Mall Road with stunning views of misty hills at this time.
 Keep an umbrella handy as you might encounter sudden showers and flaunt your gumboots as you set out to explore this hill town.